-According to Google Drive, when uploading a new revision, please make sure that aspect ratio for this version is the same as the first revision has.
-In case the files size is different, the previous revision will be used for a thumbnail instead of the latest one.
+According to Google Drive, when uploading a new revision, please make sure that the aspect ratio for this version is the same as the first revision has.
+In case the file size is different, the previous revision will be used for a thumbnail instead of the latest one.
 Though, the proper version will be displayed in the preview.

 How do I track the changes?

 Once the revision is uploaded and you select and open the file, you will be able to see the list of revisions uploaded by any of the team members in chronological order.
 They will be listed in the Activity panel.
 To open it click on the double-window-looking icon situated left to the Infopanel icon in the top right corner of the screen (the file must be selected).

 To help you compare any two revisions of the same asset, Pics.io created a Visual Comparison Tool.
 You don't have to open each file separately.
 All you need to do is to select the necessary revision and press 'See the difference' button next to another revision.

 How can I change the current version of the file?

 Every time you upload a new version of a file, a new revision is added and appears as a new comment in the Activity panel.
 Sometimes your team considers the first revision to be the final version.

 It’s possible to select the particular version and make it the primary one.
 To do so, just mouse over the necessary revision and click on the ‘Set as current revision’ button.
 A copy of the selected revision will be created in the Activity panel and will be set as the main one.

 How do I let my team know that I applied a change?

 Easy!
 Once a new revision is uploaded, an automatic notification will be sent to each member of the team.
 You can choose a communication channel which will be more suitable for you - email, in-app Notification Center, browser notifications, and Slack bot options are available.